 Books are a great way to start a conversation with your children and answer many of the questions they have about breast cancer.
-Living Beyond Breast Cancer is pleased to provide the Reading for Reassurance program to share books tailored for young children with parents who have breast cancer.
+Living Beyond Breast Cancer is pleased to provide the Reading for Reassurance program to share books tailored for young children with a parent who has been diagnosed with breast cancer in the last 6 months.
 If you are a healthcare provider, please read on below for ways you can promote and support the program.
-If you are a young parent with children, complete our simple online form and we will select and ship you 2-4 books free of charge.
+If you are a young parent with children, complete our simple online form and we will select and ship you 2 books free of charge.

 Healthcare ProvidersAt this time, we are unable to fulfill requests for sample books for your waiting area or office.
 We have created a flyer and encourage you to download, print and hang it in your office or waiting area to promote the program to young parents.

-For Children• Butterfly Kisses and Wishes on Wings (also available in Spanish)
+For Children (Ages 4-12)• Butterfly Kisses and Wishes on Wings (also available in Spanish)

 • In Mommy's Garden (also available in Spanish)

-• My Mommy Had Cancer, But She's Ok!
+• My Mommy Has Breast Cancer, But She's Ok!

 • Mommy, What's Cancer?